 In many recent anime, the boss is usually more attractive and the opposite gender of the lackeys.
 The Terrible Trio are often gangsters, who are strangely less competent than the psycho villain.

-See also Evil Duo, Quirky Miniboss Squad, Big, Thin, Short Trio, Freudian Trio, Comic Trio, Goldfish Poop Gang, Those Two Bad Guys, ¡Three Amigos!, and, when two or more Big Bads work together, Big Bad Duumvirate.
+See also Evil Duo, Bumbling Henchmen Duo, Quirky Miniboss Squad, Big, Thin, Short Trio, Freudian Trio, Comic Trio, Goldfish Poop Gang, ¡Three Amigos!, Elite Four, and, when two or more Big Bads work together, Big Bad Duumvirate.

 - Anime & Manga